RennexTech/WinAPI/README.md

 What did I find?
 Just a bunch of dusty ancient scrolls — outdated books, broken links, and long-forgotten Chinese and Russian forums. 📚 Painful stuff.
 There was literally no one breaking this down for free in a way that made sense.
 And honestly — how are we supposed to master operating systems if WinAPI itself is locked behind arcane knowledge walls?

-So I tried opening tools like IDA Pro and Ghidra (which I still barely understood at the time), and suddenly I was like:
+So I tried opening tools like IDA Pro and Ghidra (which I still barely understand), and suddenly I was like:

 “Wait… why does this code look familiar?
 Isn’t this the same stuff from that old Charles Petzold book on WinAPI?”